-Babies and little kids put so many things in their mouths, so it’s essential you keep their stuff clean.
+Babies and little kids put so many things in their mouths, so you must keep their stuff clean.
 Fortunately, you can pop their gear into the dishwasher.

 - Baby bottle caps and nipples.
 You already know most baby bottles can be safely washed on the top rack.
 It’s easy to clean the lids and nipples in your machine, too.
 Slip them into their own compartment of the utensil caddy, or tuck them in a dishwasher-safe zippered mesh bag on the top rack.

 - Lunch boxes and insulated lunch bags.
 Keeping your kid’s lunchbox or insulated bag clean helps prevent foodborne illness.
 As long as the item isn’t covered with stickers or glued-on embellishments, and the seams are all sealed, it can go on the dishwasher’s top rack.

 - Toys, pacifiers, and teething rings.
 Use your dishwasher to clean baby or kid toys made entirely of plastic without batteries or fabric pieces.
 Put larger toys on the top rack.
 Slip small toys, pacifiers, and teething rings into the utensil caddies, or use a mesh bag like the one mentioned above.

 Bathrooms have germs that you don’t want on your plates or utensils.
 With the exceptions noted, clean these in a separate load.

 - Toothbrushes.
 Dentists recommend replacing toothbrushes every 3 to 4 months.
 Between replacements, add them to the utensil caddy when you’re washing a load of dishes — especially if someone in your home has been ill.
 (Here are more things to clean when someone has the stomach flu.)